0m0kenny/oak/bin/bash/README_bash.md

 10) **subset_vcf.sh**: is a script that subsets the merged vcf files and extracts site quality, allelic frequency and mean depth coverage for further evaluation in the '../R/stats.Rmd' file.
 Requires the vcflib package (version 1.0.9).

-11) **filter_vcf.sh**: is a script that filters the merged vcf files using PLINK (version 1.9b).
+11) **filter_vcf.sh**: is a script that filters the merged vcf files using the stats derived from '../R/stats.Rmd', or your own parameters.
 You can add more parameters as needed.

 12) **wcfst_matrix.sh**: is a script that calculates fst scores via vcftools (Weir and Cockernam Method) for between population diversity.